CURRICULUM OVERVIEW: TECHNOLOGY EDUCATION

 Our program supports the New York State Math, Science and Technology Standards (MST), The Common Core Reading and Writing Standards (CCRWS), IB MYP and the IB Diploma Programme Curriculum.
 Technology standards are specifically assessed through locally-developed assessments and IB assessments in grade 12.

 The Harrison Central School District's 6-8 program provides our middle school students with their first experience in Technology Education.
 Students study technology and engineering in each of the 3 school years for one quarter through progressively more difficult challenges using the design process.
 The use of manufacturing tools and techniques, including hand and power tools and computer-aided design software are introduced and honed.

-Grade 8: Sustainable Agriculture, Manufacturing Systems and Robotics
+Grade 8: Manufacturing Systems; Robotics

 HIGH SCHOOL 9-12: TECHNOLOGY EDUCATION

 The Harrison Central School District's 9-12 Technology Education Program provides students with a sequence of in-depth study over 4 years, which encompasses design, modeling and construction techniques.
 Technical drawing, scale models, engineering principles and practices, manufacturing and architectural design are examples of the skills students will learn in this program through independently-chosen designs.
 As students advance in the program, there is a greater focus on technical writing for the purposes of publication and student-driven innovations.

 Grade 9: Design and Drawing for Production (DDP)**

 Grade 10: Engineering, Architectural Design and Manufacturing (Integrated Technology)